PHERAstar FSX

 AlphaScreen donor beads contain a photosensitizer that converts oxygen (O2) into excited singlet oxygen (1O2) upon excitation at 680 nm.
 In turn, 1O2 reacts with chemical dyes in the acceptor beads.
 The transfer of chemical energy results in broad light emission from 520 nm to 620 nm which can be measured with a microplate reader.

-Due to the short half-life time of excited 1O2 (4 µs), energy transfer and chemiluminescence can only occur if both types of beads are in close proximity to each other.
+Due to the short half-life time of excited 1O2 (4 µs), energy transfer and chemiluminescence can only occur if both types of beads are in close proximity to each other (less than 200 nm).
 Accordingly, AlphaScreen assays are perfectly suited to monitor the interaction of potential binding partners.

-While methods based on AlphaScreen, BRET, FP or FRET are used most often in binding studies, there are also some assays that utilize absorbance as a readout to investigate molecular interaction and binding affinity.
-These are based on the quantification of an absorbance signal or its change over time.
+While methods based on FRET, FP, BRET and AlphaScreen are most often used in binding studies, there are also some assays that utilize absorbance as a readout to investigate molecular interaction and binding affinity.
+These assays are based on the quantification of an absorbance signal or the change in this signal over time.

 For example, competitive ELISA assays can be employed to determine the binding affinity of antibody pairs.
-However, the often-heterogeneous principle of this kind of assays limits their application in an automated high-throughput setting, since additional washing and handling steps are needed in comparison to homogeneous BRET, FRET, TR-FRET or FP applications.
+However, the often-heterogeneous principle of these kinds of assays limits their application in an automated high-throughput setting, since additional washing and handling steps are needed compared with homogeneous BRET, FRET, TR-FRET or FP applications.

 Modern microplate readers offer several advantages for the determination of binding affinity and interaction assays such as increased performance and sensitivity.
 They deliver robust results, coupled with minimal variability and larger assay windows.
 Features such as Simultaneous Dual Emission, Decay Curve Monitoring, Enhanced Dynamic Range and the improved detection of fluorophores in the red range help to further reduce background signals and measurement time while improving sensitivity.

 Furthermore, microplate readers are the perfect platform for the high-throughput screening of molecular interactions, protein-protein binding, and drug interactions.
-Homogenous interaction assays, such as AlphaScreen, BRET, FP, FRET and TR-FRET based methods, do not require washing steps to remove unbound components from your assay and are based on a mix and read principle.
-This can minimise both, handling steps and operation time, which promotes them particularly in automation-supported screening and in the field of drug discovery.
+Homogenous interaction assays such as FRET, TR-FRET, FP, BRET and AlphaScreen-based methods do not require washing steps to remove unbound components from an assay and are based on a mix and read principle.
+This can minimise both handling steps and operation time, which makes them particularly useful in automation-supported screening and in drug discovery.

 Powerful and most sensitive HTS plate reader